 Each variable can expose a GLOBAL value, a SESSION value, or both.
 SHOW VARIABLES reads the session view by default, while SHOW GLOBAL VARIABLES, SHOW SESSION VARIABLES, and @@GLOBAL.variable_name or @@SESSION.variable_name make the scope explicit when checking what new connections inherit versus what the current client is using.

 Runtime changes only work for dynamic variables, and a SET GLOBAL change becomes the default for new connections rather than rewriting active sessions.
-MySQL can persist supported global changes with SET PERSIST in mysqld-auto.cnf, while MariaDB still relies on option files for startup persistence, so read-only variables and startup defaults usually need a config-file edit plus a restart.
+MySQL can persist supported global changes with SET PERSIST in mysqld-auto.cnf, while MariaDB still relies on option files for startup persistence.
+Startup-only variables still require a restart before they take effect, even when MySQL can store the value without a manual option-file edit.

 $ mysql -u root -p